Douglas College > Student Services > Financial > Financial Aid > Awards > Language, Literature and Performing Arts awards

 Kimberley Gail Dowie Award

 This award was established by Laura Dowie to honour the life of her daughter, Kimberly Gail.
 Kim is remembered by her family as an all-star.
 She was magnanimous and possessed an infectious warmth and irrepressible optimism.
 While she was up for almost any challenge or adventure, including parachuting, scuba diving and joining in on a flight for a chance to cross the Arctic Circle, she had a passion for music and academia.
-At the time of her passing in 1975, Kim was studying archaeology and had accepted an offer to participate in an archaeological dig
+At the time of her passing in 1975, Kim was studying archaeology and had accepted an offer to participate in an archaeological dig.

 Maurice Hodgson Creative Writing Award of Distinction

 Established in 2003, this award honours Maurice Hodgson, who founded and developed many of the Creative Writing courses at Douglas College (DC).
 He chaired the Creative Writing department for many years, was largely responsible for ensuring that EVENT Magazine would be housed at DC and founded the PEARLS Anthology for Creative Writing students.
 Maurice's role in bringing EVENT to DC was one of his proudest moments and a lasting legacy to his tenacity as EVENT continues to be one of the jewels in the DC crown.
-The award recognizes students who are passionate about writing, demonstrate academic excellence and, upon completion of their two-year Associate of Arts Degree program at DC, plan to enroll in an undergraduate Creative Writing Degree program at any other post-secondary institution.
+The award recognizes students who are passionate about writing, demonstrate academic excellence and, upon completion of their two-year Associate of Arts Degree program at DC, plan to enrol in an undergraduate Creative Writing Degree program at any other post-secondary institution.

 Essay Prize in Academic Writing: In Honour of Bill MainSally Allan Memorial Award

 The purpose of the Essay Prize in Academic Writing: In Honour of Bill Mainy is to recognize and reward a student with the most outstanding essay in their first year of academic writing.
-Essays are nominated by Academic Writing instructors based on excellence in writing, including argumenation, style, formatting, mechanics, integration and documentation of sources.
+Essays are nominated by Academic Writing instructors based on excellence in writing, including argumentation, style, formatting, mechanics, integration and documentation of sources.

 Sally Allan Memorial Award